-Our students founded their own criminal justice student organization as well as an honor society, which created a scholarship to benefit criminal justice students in need of financial support.
+In addition to founding their own criminal justice student organization, many of our students have become members of the criminal justice honor society, Alpha Phi Sigma.
+Our honor society members created a book support award to benefit criminal justice students in need of financial support.

 Our department is committed to supporting diversity and to providing an inclusive learning environment for all students, and we are proud to be among the first departments on campus to offer a fully online four-year degree program.

 The Criminal Justice program offers you:

 - a Bachelor of Arts in Criminal Justice,

 - courses in forensic science, criminology, ethics and law, research methods, corrections and criminal justice technology,